unanoc/assets-manager/README.md

 - Subscribe to the same events as [Merge-Fee-Bot](https://github.com/organizations/trustwallet/settings/apps/merge-fee-bot).
 - [Install](https://github.com/settings/apps/merge-fee-bot-test/installations) the app to your test repository.

-After all, you will need to copy you App ID and generate/download a private key of your app.
-You should rename you private key file to this name github-private-key.pem (this name is set in .gitignore).
+After all, you will need to copy your `App ID` and generate/download a private key of your app.
+You should rename your private key file to this name `github-private-key.pem` (this name is set in .gitignore).

 Run